Renewing an insurance contract

 Section 60 of the IC Act contains a number of grounds upon which an insurer may cancel an insurance contract (which is not a life insurance contract).

 These grounds include:

-- the policyholder’s failure to comply with the duty of Providing information to another person or institution as required by a contract or other legal process.;
+- the policyholder’s failure to comply with the duty of disclosure;

 - failure to pay a premium; or

 The section also permits insurers to cancel, at any time, a cover note and renewable contracts extended by operation of section 58 of the IC Act.